 - Heat a generous amount of oil in a skillet (just enough to lightly cover the bottom) over medium heat

-- Add the 'rice' and stir fry, until just tender (think al dente!)
+- Add the 'rice' and any seasonings

 How long to cook